-International Organizations Staff Contact: Ms Rosemary Rayfuse C3 SS HPW2
+International Organisations Staff Contact: Ms Rosemary Rayfuse CP15 SS HPW2

-This course will examine the law of international institutions with particular reference to the United Nations and Specialized Agencies and the law of regional organizations, such as the organizations of the European Union, the Organization of American States and the Organization of African Unity.
-Common institutional problems will be examined as will the impact of international organization on the doctrine of sovereign equality of States.
+This course will examine the law of international institutions. with particular reference to the United Nations and Specialized Agencies and the law of regional organizations. such as the organizations of the European Union, the Organization of American States and the Organization of African Unity, Common institutional problems will be examined as will the impact of international organization on the doctrine of sovereign equality of States.

-LAWS8559 Law of the Sea
+Law of the Sea

-Staff Contact: Ms Rosemary Rayfuse C3 SS HPW2
+Staff Contact: Ms Rosemary Rayfuse CP15 SS HPW2

 This course will examine the legal regime which binds States in their international relations concerning maritime matters.
-The course will examine the major maritime zones recognized in international law, such as the territorial sea, the Contiguous and Exclusive Economic Zones, the high Seas, and the legal regime relating to the various uses of the seas, such as fishing, navigation, scientific research, regulation of marine pollution and military uses of the sea.
+The course will examine the major maritime zones recognised in international law, such as the territorial sea, the Contiguous and Exclusive Economic Zones, the high Seas, and the legal regime relating to the Continental Shelf.
+It will also examine the rules relating to the various uses of the seas, such as fishing, navigation, scientific research, regulation of marine pollution and military uses of the sea.
 It will examine the way in which disputes over conflicting uses of the seas arise and the manner in which they are handled and will look at the interrelationship between the public international law of the sea and municipal law.

-Legal Regulation of the Use of Force Staff Contact: Ms Rosemary Rayfuse C3 SS HPW2
+Legal Regulation of the Use of Force Staff Contact: Ms Rosemary Rayfuse CP15 SS HPW2

 This course will cover the law on the use of force and the law and practice relating to United Nations enforcement action and peace-keeping operations.
 The course will examine the limitations, both pre- and post-UN Charter, on the unilateral use of force by States.
-It will then examine the system for collective measures established by the UN Charter and regional organizations, including regional peace-keeping.
+It will then examine the system for collective measures established by the UN Charter and regional organisations, including regional peace-keeping.
 Finally, it will examine cases of ad-hoc improvisation by the UN in default of an established system of peace-keeping and collective security and the recent UN developments towards a firmly established system.